saikyun/vajer/thought - more lispy questionmark.md

 Stuff works! `test/test_eval.h` is the beginning of eval'ing multiple forms. :) Just need to keep at it.

 Test more forms.

+---

+So, I've tried to do some work so that types aren't overwritten in VajernEnv.types.
+Right now this breaks some tests, so I need to keep running tests and try to figure out why types are lost.
+Right now the breaks happen in `test_macro` and `test_sdl_suite`.

+I don't quite get it.
+It somehow:

+1. Fails to infer a type despite knowing the type enough(?)
+   1. This should be proven by `test_infer_in`.
+But I guess even that one fails when pasting the `other_list`-macro into it.
+   2. It doesn't fail though if I remove the `thing` parts and only have `inc` and `other_list`.
+So it seems that they are affecting each other somehow.
+      1. Oh, wait, that broke due to something different.
+I think it has to do with doing compilation anew when getting to a macro or something.
+I'll need to dig into that as well.

+I modified some code to make sure no same two gensym were ever used.
+Not sure if that did anything though.

+I should probably compare the environment with and without `thing`.

+I guess for now, just keep hitting M-t and try to understand what's going on.

+---

+Now I get an error which seems to be caused by putting stack-allocated variables into my VajerEnv.
+WIP in `add_type`, see the TODO there.